 Data are collected on laboratory confirmed influenza patients and deaths in critical care (level 2 and level 3).

-There were no new admissions to ICU with confirmed influenza reported to the Public Health Agency (PHA) in weeks 44 and 45 (Figure 9).
+There were no new admissions to ICU with confirmed influenza reported to the Public Health Agency (PHA) up to week 48 (Figure 9).